So you've just won a new client (yay!) — now what?

 If something is not going the way your client wants it to, you may risk churn.
 Address problems before they become too big.

-Be mindful about your communication frequency but also be vigilant.
+Be mindful of your communication frequency but also be vigilant.
 Above mentioned points are key to minimizing client churn and building your agency’s client base — and with a client onboarding checklist, you can set yourself and your client up for success.

 Citation Policy: Please feel free to use these infographics in any commercial or non-commercial capacity.
 If you use the infographics, we require a reference back to Statusbrew Blog.